garywill/BigSearch/src/README.md

 This tool still can be improved to do something more:

+- Improve the online editing-engine GUI (vue)
 - Omnibox
-- GUI to custom user engines, beside the custom engine JSON edit field
 - Browser (native) sidebar panel (before that need to change UI.
 Need responsive)
 - Desktop stanalone app, opening URL with user-assigned browser
 - Mobile native app (any idea?)